Max9545/front-end2.0/README.md

 npm start
 ```

-If you see `Compiled successfully!` in your terminal, the application is running and the app can be veiwed at `http://localhost:3000/` in your browser.
+After a successful compilation, the application is running and the app can be veiwed at `http://localhost:3000/` in your browser.